quantumgardener/qg.blog/content/notes/Commodore Amiga.md

 At a later date I upgraded to an Amiga 2000.
 Mum drove me down to [[Geelong]] one afternoon to pick it up.

-I can't remember any of the [[Quartz/maps/Commodore Amiga games]] that I played on it.
-Most would have been variants of the [[Quartz/maps/Commodore 64 games]] if anything.
+I can't remember any of the [[Commodore Amiga games]] that I played on it.
+Most would have been variants of the [[Commodore 64 games]] if anything.

 [^1]: By Original photo by Kaiiv (de.wikipedia), Editing by Pixel8 - http://de.wikipedia.org/wiki/Datei:Amiga_1000_PAL.jpg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=6642500